-When a program, certificate, minor, concentration, or license is eliminated a teach-out schedule is established with a date for when classes in that program, certificate, minor, concentration, or license will no longer be offered.
+When a program, certificate, minor, concentration, or license is eliminated a teachout schedule is established with a date for when classes in that program, certificate, minor, concentration, or license will no longer be offered.
 Students should seek to complete all program, certificate, minor, concentration, or license requirements during the teach-out period.
 However, students who have not completed all requirements have two academic years beyond the end of the teach-out period to complete any remaining requirements through approved transfer courses.

 All transfer courses must comply with published transfer policies.
 Theses, dissertations, and capstone projects must be completed at Bethel within two academic years after the teach-out.
-The end of that two year period is the date on which the program officially closes.
+The end of that two year period is the date on which the program officially closes and degrees in that program will no longer be granted.